ymesika/istio_multiclusters_demos/bookinfo/README.md

 The communication between the clusters is going through a set of Ingress and Egress Gateways that both clusters have by deploying Istio to each one of them.

-The Bookinfo demo has been tested on the following topologies:
+The Bookinfo demo has been tested with the following topologies:
 1. Two IBM Kubernetes Clusters (IKS-IKS) where their ingress gateways are publicly available.
 1. One IBM Kubernetes Cluster and one IBM Cloud Private (IKS-ICP) where the ICP is not accessible from outside of the organization network but can access the IKS cluster.
 We are using Strongswan VPN tunnel initiated by the IKS to connect the two clusters.